My First Day At The Gym Was a Nightmare

 Intensity is what matters most in training.
 [7]

 Even as you work smart, remember the importance of working hard.
-Watch out for these to make sure you push yourself:

 10. Prioritize Rest